 Ocate Crossing in Mora County was a watering point and campsite.
-This route was heavily used during and after the Civil War, and it was often mentioned by trail travelers.
+This route was heavily used during and after the Civil War, and trail travelers often mentioned it.
 General Stephen Watts Kearny’s Army of the West crossed here in 1846 and camped nearby.

 The Fort Union National Monument in Mora County is near the junction of the Cimarron and Mountain routes.
-Fort Union was a major military post on the Santa Fe Trail during the period from 1851 to 1891, and for a time it was the largest American military post in the Southwest.
+Fort Union was a major military post on the Santa Fe Trail during the period from 1851 to 1891, and for a time, it was the largest American military post in the Southwest.
 Founded primarily to protect the trail, the fort’s original structures had already deteriorated by the Civil War, and a fortification was built.
-After the Civil War, a third Fort Union was completed, which included a garrison and traditional post, a regional quartermaster depot, and an arsenal on the site of the original fort.
+After the Civil War, a third Fort Union was completed, which included a garrison and traditional post, a regional quartermaster depot, and an arsenal on the original fort’s site.

 Ultimately, travelers reached the end of the trail, the Santa Fe Plaza.
-Established in about 1610 by Don Pedro de Peralta, the Plaza has long stood as the commercial, social, and political center of Santa Fe and would have teamed with carts, goods, livestock, traders, and townspeople during the 19th century at the height of the Santa Fe Trail.
-Buildings constructed in the Pueblo, Spanish and Territorial styles ring the Plaza, reflecting the diverse cultural history of this historic place.
+Established in about 1610 by Don Pedro de Peralta, the Plaza has long stood as the commercial, social, and political center of Santa Fe.
+It would have teamed with carts, goods, livestock, traders, and townspeople during the 19th century at the height of the Santa Fe Trail.
+Buildings constructed in the Pueblo, Spanish and Territorial styles ring the Plaza, reflecting this historic place’s diverse cultural history.
 One of the most noted historic buildings on the Plaza is the Palace of the Governors.
 Constructed in 1610, the Palace of the Governors served for 300 years as the seat of the Spanish, Mexican, and American territorial government in New Mexico.
 It is the oldest extant public building in the United States and now is part of the Museum of New Mexico.

 Extensive use of the Santa Fe Trail ceased by 1880, but its legacy, lore, and influence live on.
-Goods, ideas, and diverse cultural interactions traversed the Santa Fe Trail for nearly 60 years, and the mixing of cultures and ideas that followed created a unique experience that lives on today.
+Goods, ideas, and diverse cultural interactions traversed the Santa Fe Trail for nearly 60 years.
+The mixing of cultures and ideas that followed created a unique experience that lives on today.